Maria Schechter

 Artist Statement:

-Over the past seven years, I have developed a sustainable artistic practice rooted in research, material responsibility, and craft-based processes.
-This long-term commitment has shaped not only how I make work, but why I make it.
-Sustainability, for me, is not a singular solution but an evolving methodology—one that considers environmental impact, historical continuity, and the ethics of making.
-These concerns form the foundation of my work.
+Over the past eight years, Maria Schechter has developed a sustainable artistic practice rooted in research, material responsibility, and craft-based processes.
+This long-term commitment has shaped not only how she makes her work, but why she creates.
+Sustainability, for her, is not a singular solution but an evolving methodology—one that considers environmental impact, historical continuity, and the ethics of making.
+These concerns form the foundation of her work.

-My work brings together a range of sustainable approaches, including material choices, process-driven techniques, and slow, deliberate methods of production.
+MycoMaria's work brings together a range of sustainable approaches, including material choices, process-driven techniques, and slow, deliberate methods of production.
 Craft-based practices play a central role, acting as both a conceptual framework and a physical language within the work.
-Through painting and photography, I explore how signs, symbols, and spaces can carry layered meanings across time, connecting personal experience with collective memory.
+Through painting, photography and sculpture, she explores and innovates on how signs, symbols, and spaces can carry layered meanings across time, connecting personal experience with collective memory.

-Research has been a vital component of this body of work.
-In particular, my engagement with visual and architectural references from history has informed both the aesthetic and conceptual direction of my projects bring me closer in relation to the land.
-I am drawn to how sacred practices are being reborn in the studios of artists around the world.
-I believe sites of resonance—places where material, symbol, and belief converge will give birth to new ideas.
+Research has been a vital component of her work.
+In particular, her engagement with visual and architectural references from history has informed both the aesthetic and conceptual direction of her projects bringing her closer in relation to the earth.
+She is drawn to how sacred practices are being reborn in the studios of artists around the world.
+She believes sites of resonance—places where material, symbol, and belief converge give birth to new ideas.
 These historical influences are not reproduced directly, but translated through contemporary materials and sustainable processes, allowing the work to exist in dialogue with the past while remaining grounded in present.